ChrstphrHll/npc_gen/students/Jandar Pleufan.md

 # Jandar Pleufan
 ---
 ### Description
-- Gnome Ranger from Shadesburry Initiative
+- Gnome Ranger from Beleriand
 - 1st year Protection student in Elkenval
-- shoulder length wavy auburn hair that's messy, Green eyes, and Brown skin
+- shoulder length wavy platinum hair that's plain, Green eyes, and Brown skin
 - Is Forgiving and Domineering, and has Family as their ideal

 ### Organizations